Providence, Rhode Island: Cityscape

 Downtown Providence and the East Side, 2010.
 Note the demolition of the previous I-195 as part of the Iway project.

 Geographically, Providence is compact—characteristic of eastern seaboard cities that developed prior to use of the automobile.
 The street layout of the city is irregular; more than one thousand streets run haphazardly, connecting and radiating from traditionally bustling places such as Market Square.

 Downtown Providence has numerous 19th-century mercantile buildings in the Federal and Victorian architectural styles, as well as several postmodern and modernist buildings.
 In particular, a fairly clear spatial separation appears between the areas of pre-1980s development and post-1980s development; West Exchange Street and Exchange Terrace serve as rough boundaries between the two.
 The newer area, sometimes called "Capitol Center", includes the Providence Place Mall (1999), Omni Providence Hotel (1993) and Residences Providence (2007), GTECH Corporation (2006), Waterplace Towers condominiums (2007), and Waterplace Park (1994).
 The area tends toward newer development, since much of it is land reclaimed in the 1970s from a mass of railroad tracks referred to colloquially as the "Chinese Wall".
 This part of Downtown is characterized by open spaces, wide roads, and landscaping.

 The streetscape of much of historic downtown has retained a similar appearance since the early 20th century.
 Many of the state's tallest buildings are found here.
 At 426 feet (130 m), the city's largest structure is the art deco Industrial National Bank Building.
 The building contrasts with the city's second tallest structure—One Financial Plaza—which is designed in the modernist style.
 Other core buildings of the Providence skyline are the postmodern 50 Kennedy Plaza and late modern Textron Tower.
 Downtown is also the home of the historic Providence Biltmore hotel and Westminster Arcade—the oldest enclosed shopping mall in the U.S.

 The city's southern waterfront, away from the downtown core, is the location of oil tanks, ferry and sailing docks, power plants, and nightclubs.
 The Russian Submarine Museum was located here until 2008, when the submarine sank.
-The Fox Point Hurricane Barrier is also found here, built to protect Providence from storm surge like those endured by the city during the 1938 New England Hurricane and 1954 Hurricane Carol.
+The Fox Point Hurricane Barrier is also found here, built to protect Providence from storm surge like those endured by the city during the 1938 New England Hurricane and Hurricane Carol in 1954.